bash-bastion/basalt/docs/tutorials/installation.md

 basalt init fish | source
 ```

 And now you're done!
-Move on to [Getting Started](./docs/tutorials/getting-started.md) to learn the basics
+Move on to [Getting Started](./docs/tutorials/getting-started.md) to learn the basics.